 Consequently, the type of distribution switchboard must be perfectly adapted to its application.
 Its design and construction must comply with applicable standards and working practises.

 - Protection of switchgear, indicating instruments, relays, fusegear, etc. against mechanical impacts, vibrations and other external influences likely to interfere with operational integrity (EMI, dust, moisture, vermin, etc.)

-- The protection of human life against the possibility of direct and indirect electric shock (see degree of protection IP and the IK index in section 3.3 of Chapter E).
+- The protection of human life against the possibility of direct and indirect electric shock (see degree of protection IP and the IK index in List of external influences ).